 In Dr. McVittie’s opinion, as both a mom and a potty seat expert, it doesn’t really matter what type of seat you choose as long as it interests your child.

 “Eventually children have to make the transition to the big toilet,” says Dr. McVittie.
 “That may be easier if they start out there with some type of adapter.
 But regardless of what method you choose, your child will eventually make that transition.
 They’re not going to be going off to college with their potty chair.”

 A child should have some input into what type of potty chair he or she uses, but, cautions Narmin Parpia, founder of Potty Training Concepts, a parent first has to decide what works in their home and then can give a child options to find out what’s right for the child.

 For example, Parpia says, if you have several small children, a flip-up potty seat that stays attached to the toilet between the lid and seat is probably a good choice.
-This keeps the child (or Mom) from having to put the seat on the toilet every time it’s time to go.
-Or, if you have only one bathroom, you may be better off with a portable potty chair that can be used in an alternative location if the bathroom is being used by someone else.
+This keeps the child (or mom) from having to put the seat on the toilet every time it’s time to go.
+Or, if you have only one bathroom, you may be better off with a portable potty chair that can be used as an alternative location.

 Also, don’t be afraid to change potty seats if it isn’t working out.
 Memory Mason, of Atlanta, Ga., used one potty seat for her son, who is now 8, but has purchased a different model entirely for her 2-year-old daughter.

 “My 8-year-old felt unstable on the toilet adapter potty chair he used, so I now have one that’s lower to the ground and, as a bonus, is small enough to be portable,” says Mason.